smoothsec/dev/afpacket/README.md

 AF_MODE - when deploying Suricata with AF_PACKET in IPS mode, you need to type ips while IDS mode you need to type tap.

-AF_ENGINE - you can select suricata or snort.
-However, snort version is under development.
+AF_ENGINE - you can select either suricata or snort.

 AF_CORE - it will find out how many core of your CPU.